Dr Jonathan Driskell

 Areas of Research & Supervision

-Dr Jonathan Driskell is interested in supervising research in the following areas: film stardom and celebrity, cinema and gender, film history, French cinema and Southeast Asian cinema.
+Dr Jonathan Driskell is interested in supervising research in the following areas: film stardom and celebrity, film history, French cinema and Southeast Asian cinema.

 Postgraduate (Monash University)